Work with data tables

 Add Create a new data table and add and configure custom fields for the table.

-The entries in this column represent the primary keys in each data table.
-Reference keys uniquely identify each table row.
-For example, if your reference key is “Street address,” then users know that the value to enter is a street address.
+Entries in this column describe the purpose or intent of the primary keys in each data table.
+Reference key labels uniquely identify each table row.
+For example, if your reference key label is “Street address,” then users know that the value to enter is a street address.

-More Click this button to edit or delete the table, or to edit table rows.
+The Edit button appears when you hover over a data table row.
+Click this button to edit the table, or to edit table rows.

 For more information about reference tables, see the tasks outlined in the following articles.